AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/convert-issues/resolving-and-resolvable-objects.md

 #### **Synchronize the Default Status of the Resolving Object with the Default Status of the Resolvable Object** {#synchronize-the-default-status-of-the-resolving-object-with-the-default-status-of-the-resolvable-object}

-Regardless of whether the **Automatically set issue statuses to match the resolvable object using the Status keys****** option is selected or not, every time the default status changes on the Resolving Objects (projects or tasks), the status of the Resolvable Object (issues) changes, accordingly.
+Regardless of whether the "Automatically set issue statuses to match the resolvable object using the Status keys" option is selected, every time the default status changes on the Resolving Objects (projects or tasks), the status of the Resolvable Object (issues) changes, accordingly.
 Only default statuses are already mapped to trigger such a change.

 The following default statuses for tasks trigger the following changes in the default statuses for issues, when the issue is set as the resolving object of a task: